 As a California scientist and beachcomber would, she knew

-all about fortune cookies, and the insurance concept of inherent vice, strange things washed up on the beach, and the so-called "New World Order" of Judeo-Masonic conspiracy, like 9-11, BP, corexit, and the central banks: and the difference between jet fuel
+all about fortune cookies, and the insurance concept of inherent vice, strange things washed up on the beach, and the so-called "New World Order" of Judeo-Masonic conspiracy, like 9-11, BP, corexit, the Rothschilds and the central banks: and the difference

-and thermite, also the difference between the heavy nose of a cruise missile of titanium and steel, and the lighter thinner one of a commercial airplane with only an aluminium covering, and for sociology class the laws of probability, similarity, and association,
+between jet fuel and thermite, also the difference between the heavy nose of a cruise missile of titanium and steel, and the lighter thinner one of a commercial airplane with only an aluminium covering, and for sociology class the laws of probability, similarity,

 Law of Contrast – the experience or recall of one object will elicit the recall of opposite things.